hassanshabbir1/Istio-Demo/readme.md

-## Python apps for Istio Routing and deployments demo
+## Python app for Istio Routing and deployments demo

 <h5>